Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Discussion

 The Timing Argument is highly sensitive to the tangential motion of M31, and larger proper motions will generically lead to lower eccentricities and higher inferred LG masses.
 Recent \gaia\ proper motions of M31 suggest the orbit of MW--M31 is less radial than previously believed~\citep{vdm2019,Salomon2021}.
 Neglecting the travel velocity ($\vtrav=0$ in above plots), we find that proper motions from \textit{HST}~\citep{vdm2012} are consistent with a highly radial orbit $e\sim0.96$, while proper motions from \textit{Gaia}~\citep{Salomon2021} result in a slightly lower eccentricity of $e\sim0.88$.
 As seen in Figure~~\ref{fig:mvsv}, we find that as the travel velocity increases, the inferred eccentricity of the MW--M31 orbit decreases.
 However, contrary to expectations, we find that the inferred LG mass \textit{also} decreases.
 This implies that the velocity contribution to the relative and transverse velocity of M31 is dominant to the change in eccentricity.

-Additionally, studies of the Bolshoi $N$-body cosmological simulation by~\cite{Forero-Romero2013} find that typical LG analogs do not have completely radial orbits.
+Additionally, studies of the Bolshoi $N$-body cosmological simulation by~\cite{Forero-Romero2013} find that typical LG analogs, when selected via mass and isolation criteria, do not have completely radial orbits.
 As with studies that measure a higher transverse velocity for M31, and thus a slightly less-radial orbit~\citep{vdm2019,Salomon2021}, we find that the decrease in the eccentricity due to the measured travel velocity makes the LG less eccentric and, thus, more cosmologically typical.